Mount Elgon Profile

 Mount Elgon Activities

-The 7km (four-hour) mountain bamboo trail to Kapkwai Cave passes through tropical and bamboo forest.
-Along the trail are many primates, birds and rare trees such as Elgon teak and Elgon olive.
+The 7km (four-hour) mountain bamboo trail to Kapkwai Cave passes through tropical bamboo forests.
+Along the trail are many primates, birds, and rare trees such as Elgon teak and Elgon olive.
 The 5km walk to the Chebonet Falls and 3km walk to the Kapkwai caves follow the ridge view trail.
 There is also an 11km hike to the Tutum Cave, with the option of camping overnight beside the cave.

 In Wanale, a visit to Khauka Cave takes three to four hours.
-Alternatively you can go to the viewpoint through Nabuyoga loop where you can see Jackson’s Summit and Wagagai peak.
+Alternatively, you can go to the viewpoint through the Nabuyoga loop where you can see Jackson’s Summit and Wagagai peak.